+Dell's years of delivering IT solutions for small and medium businesses remain unmatched, with a standardsbased approach to technology as well as environmental responsibility that have helped businesses everywhere grow and thrive.
 Dell is also the top provider to SMBs in the United States and serves SMB customers all over the world.